 Chicago Muslim Project

 Through an ongoing oral history interview process, staff, interns, and volunteers have collected more than forty oral histories since 2016 with a goal of at least sixty.
-These interviews will serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago, opening to the public in October 2019.
+These interviews serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago, open now through May 31, 2021.

 North Lawndale Sesquicentennial

-North Lawndale, one of Chicago’s West Side communities, celebrates the sesquicentennial of its annexation to the city in 2019.
-The oral history center works in collaboration with the North Lawndale Sesquicentennial Committee to document the area’s past and present through oral history.
+North Lawndale, one of Chicago’s West Side communities, celebrated the sesquicentennial of its annexation to the city in 2019.
+The oral history center worked in collaboration with the North Lawndale Sesquicentennial Committee to document the area’s past and present through oral history.

 Poles in Chicago